pjjanak/chromecast-hello-world/README.md

 For both the receiver and the sender app I use a little bit of [jQuery](http://jquery.com/).
 I'm just going on the assumption that you understand it, as well as basic HTML, CSS, and Javascript.
-If not, you may want to start reseraching and learning those first.
+If not, you may want to start researching and learning those first.
 Having that base knowledge is important for being able to create useful Chromecast apps.

 So, one thing to remember is that all Receiver applications are written in HTML5/CSS/Javascript.
 For some, this might seem